NanddoSalas/notes/README.md

 # Notes App

-Mobile App that allows you to create simple notes build with Expo.
+Mobile app that helps you easily create notes, add images, and pin important notes for quick access.
+It's perfect for keeping track of all your ideas and important information.

 <div>
 <img  src="./assets/screenshots/1.png" width="150"/>